 The tutorial video on how to start a new document was five minutes long all by itself . . . just to open a new document!
 The guy teaching the video sounded really smart, but also like he rarely interacted with normal people.
 A few hours into trying to learn this program, I was really frustrated, annoyed, and just plain mad.
 While wasting my money and time was certainly adding to my emotions, the thing that most fueled my anger was my lack of understanding.

+To overcome anger, we must learn what the Bible actually says.
 The Bible explains a lack of understanding is deeply connected to sinful anger.
 As I’m sure you’ve experienced, misunderstanding someone usually leads to frustration.
 We don’t naturally like people we don’t understand.
 And on the flip side, we usually become great friends with those people we “get.”
 We like people who are like us because we can understand people who are like us.
 Different often translates to distrust, and a lack of trust only adds to being justified in our anger.

 Notice the connection between understanding and anger found in Bible passages like Proverbs 14:29, “Whoever is slow to anger has great understanding, but he who has a hasty temper exalts folly,” and Proverbs 17:27, “Whoever restrains his words has knowledge, and he who has a cool spirit is a man of understanding.”

 These Bible verses imply that the more understanding someone has, the calmer they will be.
 And on the flip side, the less understanding someone has, the more their temper will rule over them.
 These Bible verses are not saying a lack of anger is the cause of understanding, but rather a lack of understanding is a cause of anger.